Program structure and curriculum

 - Between September and December, a well-rounded set of 10 core courses led by ICS faculty fortify your understanding of fundamental management theories.
 These are run in both physical and virtual classrooms.
 Each of the ten courses offers a basis in theory before relating it to current global management practices.
 Classroom meetings combine lectures with lively, interactive sessions linking participants with corporate executives as guest speakers who share their perspectives.

-- MANAGEMENT FUNDAMENTALS
+- MANAGEMENT ESSENTIALS

 - In this foundational course, you will learn management essentials that will be reinforced and illustrated throughout the rest of the EMBA program.
 At the same time, you’ll be asked to consider topics that lie outside the scope of the ten core courses, such as the development over time of the Japanese economy and business sector, the influence of Japanese culture on Japanese business, strengths and weaknesses of Japanese management practices (human resource policies, risk-taking behaviors, the societal role of business), the partnerships and initiatives created in the lead-up to the Tokyo 2020 Olympics, and digital disruption new technologies are causing to conventional management logic.